octopode/continuous-converge/README.md

 * At time of writing, `pcoc_cont_scenarios` runs `pcoc_det` through a system call.
-This is because `pcoc_det.py` as provided has no `main()`, and it means the user should check the `subprocess.call()` call in `pcoc_cont_scenarios.py` to make sure it's compatible with their shell environment.
+This is because `pcoc_det.py` as provided has no `main()`, and it means the user should check the `subprocess.call()` call in `pcoc_cont_scenarios.py` to make sure it's compatible with their shell environment. `pcoc_det` also requires module `Bpp` (Bio++), which apparently changes a lot.

-An alternative to this is to use the Docker container distributed with PCOC:
+A straightforward solution to these issues is to use the Docker container distributed with PCOC:
 ```docker pull carinerey/pcoc```
 and then install additional dependencies in it:
 ```